qurriahSam/fcc-timestamp-microservice/README.md

 ## About

-This is my project of the [Timestamp Microservice challenge](https://www.freecodecamp.org/learn/apis-and-microservices/apis-and-microservices-projects/timestamp-microservice) for the freeCodeCamp API and Microservice certification.
+This project represents my solution to the [Timestamp Microservice challenge](https://www.freecodecamp.org/learn/apis-and-microservices/apis-and-microservices-projects/timestamp-microservice) for the freeCodeCamp API and Microservice certification.
+The application is designed to provide users with a highly reliable and efficient means of retrieving date objects, including both Unix and UTC timestamps.
 It was built based on the boilerplate available [here](https://github.com/freeCodeCamp/boilerplate-project-timestamp/).

 ## Endpoints: